 With these in mind, the duration of college programs can give you more time to learn more about your chosen field of study.
 However, if you are looking to get a job and start earning money early, trade schools are definitely the better option.

 It is common knowledge that pursuing higher education is expensive.
-However, between colleges and trade schools, the former is definitely going to cost more.
+However, trade school vs college statistics show that the latter is definitely going to cost more.
 In fact, experts have seen a continual rise in college tuition up until the coronavirus pandemic started.

 According to the most recent College Affordability and Transparency List from the U.S. Department of Education, college tuition can cost anywhere between $1,000 and $60,000 annually (U.S. Department of Education, 2020), depending on the type of school you enroll in and whether you are an in-state or out-of-state student.
 In addition, there are colleges that might require you to reside inside the campus, which can only mean additional room and board fees as well as other daily costs, such as meals and supplies.

 On the other hand, trade schools are more affordable, with students paying anywhere between $3,855 and $14,843 in tuition fees.
 Plus, as the programs are relatively cheaper, it only makes sense that the overall cost is lower as well.
 This is one of the reasons that make trade schools great for students who are on a tight budget.